A brick church, consecrated in 1505, it shows the influence of the Low Countries. It has been much altered, but keeps good pre-Victorian fittings.

 The interior never had an arcade.
 Before 1764 there was a low-pitched leaded roof, possibly supported by wooden posts; the replacement of that year may have had these from the start - see plate II in Steer - though this is not certain.
 Horsfield (1 p502) describes the earlier arrangements, but is ambiguous on this point.
 The roof of 1764 has two hipped parts with a small bell-cote in the valley between.
 The Sharpe Collection drawing (1804) shows the windows as they are today, so they could also date from 1764.
 The side buttresses are original, but the east ones, built over the plinths and of larger bricks, are clearly C18, as are the triangular ones either side of the west doorway.
 Elsewhere, the walls themselves beneath the render show signs of repairs in larger bricks.
 They may have been done piecemeal - the original brickwork has continued to decay, though recent repairs (see below) have interrupted this process.

 The inside includes work of most periods since the early C16 and the fittings, plain whitewashed walls and mellow floor tiles look back to the pre-Victorian age – no restoration is known.
 The roof is now a single span and the eastern part is differentiated only by pierced spandrels under the roofbeam.
 The posts in the centre of the nave were probably removed in the 1930s and the roof is now supported by hidden steel girders (VCH 9 p151).
-Repairs to the brickwork in 1980 used bricks of the original size (vidi) and there was further work in 2009 by Carden and Godfrey (R Andrews) (Notice in church).
-This included repairs and replacements to the brickwork of the north wall, though the cement render on the south side appears to have been untouched.
+There is said to have been a further restoration in 1973-74 (Mitchell/Shell Guide p112), although repairs to the brickwork were in progress in 1980, using bricks of the original size (vidi).
+Further work in 2009 by Carden and Godfrey (responsible architect R Andrews) (Notice in church) included repairs and replacements to the brickwork of the north wall, though the cement render on the south side appears to have been untouched.

 Although there are some houses around the church, the main centre of the parish is now at Camber.